EESSI/docs/docs/test-suite/writing-portable-tests.md

 !!! note
     `device_type` needs to be set in ReFrame's `init` phase (or earlier)

-#### Requesting sufficient memory
+#### Requesting sufficient RAM memory
-To make sure you get an allocation with sufficient memory, your test should declare how much memory it needs per node by defining a `required_mem_per_node` function in your test class that returns the required memory per node (in MiB).
+To make sure you get an allocation with sufficient memory, your test should declare how much memory per node it needs by defining a `required_mem_per_node` function in your test class that returns the required memory per node (in MiB).
 Note that the amount of required memory generally depends on the amount of tasks that are launched per node (`self.num_tasks_per_node`).

-Our `mpi4py` test takes around 200 MB per task, plus about 70 MB for every additional task.
+Our `mpi4py` test takes around 200 MB when running with a single task, plus about 70 MB for every additional task.
 We round this up a little so that we can be sure the test won't run out of memory if memory consumption is slightly different on a different system.
 Thus, we define:

 ```
 def required_mem_per_node(self):